 The constructors of this class handles the license-verification and permissions.
 The permissions are the same as for the CLI, a Predict license

 can only load existing models, whereas Standard and Pro licenses have full permissions to see and do everything.
 Trying to access methods that require

 full permission and without having them will typically result in an

 CPSignFactory factory = new CPSignFactory(license); CPSignFactory factory = new CPSignFactory(license, PIN); CPSignFactory factory = new CPSignFactory(ProLicense, encryptLicense); CPSignFactory factory = new CPSignFactory(ProLicense, encryptLicense, PIN);

-The four constructors are for two types of flavours, but each flavour has the optional
+The four constructors are for two types of flavors, but each flavor has the optional